shispring/eEducation/en/usage.md

 ### device test

 Agora RTC Engine provides kinds of APIs for device test.
-So we recommend you to use object `client.rtcEngine` directly and go to native apis for detail.
+So we recommend you to use object `client.rtcEngine` directly and go to sdk apis for detail.

 ### enterClass and prepareScreenShare